eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

 ### Setting things up

 To assess how well agents deal with this situation, we task them with resolving real-world GitHub issues in a repository where the pull request resolving that issue is already merged.
-We chose 100 randomly sampled instances from SWE-Bench Verified <a id="ref-source-swebench" href="#ref-swebench">[2]</a> and 135 samples from our AGENTbench dataset <a id="ref-source-agentsmd" href="#ref-agentsmd">[3]</a>, which consists of more niche and recent code bases.
+We chose 200 randomly sampled instances from SWE-Bench Verified <a id="ref-source-swebench" href="#ref-swebench">[2]</a>.
 We then launch the agent in an execution environment, seeing the codebase after the issue has been resolved, and task the agent to resolve the (already resolved) issue.

 If the agent makes any meaningful changes to the code, we consider this a failure - the issue is resolved already and there is nothing to fix.
 We exclude non-code changes like documentation and changes to tests.

 We evaluate a variety of recent coding models in their respective recommended harnesses and report the findings below.
-Concretely, we evaluate Opus 4.6, Sonnet 4.6, and GLM-5 in the Claude Code harness, GPT 5.4 and GPT 5.4 mini in Codex, Gemini 3 Pro in Gemini CLI and the Qwen3.5 family, including 35B, 122B and 397B, using the Qwen Code harness.
+Concretely, we evaluate Sonnet 4.6 in the Claude Code harness, GPT 5.3-Codex and GPT 5.4 mini (both with xhigh thinking) in Codex, Gemini 3 Pro in Gemini CLI, and Qwen3.5 122B using the Qwen Code harness.
+We also evaluate the popular [Sorcar](https://github.com/ksenxx/kiss_ai) open-source agentic harness with GPT 5.3-Codex.

 ![Empty-patch success rate across models on fixed-code tasks](/assets/blog/fixedcode/score_postpatches_fix_by_model.svg){: .blogpost-img100}